dgpdev/Digipulse-larva/README.md

 ## License

-Digipulse dgp-node for distrubuting data on the Digipulse network.
+DigiPulse dgp-node for distrubuting data on the DigiPulse network.
-Copyright (C) 2017 Digipulse
+Copyright (C) 2017 DigiPulse

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by